dreamRs/shinylogs/README.md

 * *session* : informations about the browser and the application

 New inputs are created to expose those data, you can access them with `.shinylogs_input`, `.shinylogs_error`, `.shinylogs_output` and `.shinylogs_browserData`.
-An additionnal input is also created to expose the last input modified by the user: `.shinylogs_lastInput`.
+An additional input is also created to expose the last input modified by the user: `.shinylogs_lastInput`.

 When application is closed (in fact on session ended), a JSON is created in a subfolder of app's directory.